One of Dr. Rayner-Canham’s

 across the Straits of Belle Isle to schools on the Labrador

 coast.
-With two successive grants from the National Science
+With two successive grants from the Natural Science

 and Engineering Research Council PromoScience program, Dr.